If you have a performance or pain problem, I'll help you. Lots.

 In each lesson I will identify habits that are putting you in pain or sabotaging your performance.
-We'll work sitting, standing and walking.

 How can I sit without my back hurting?